-The following table sets forth certain information regarding the sale of Shares during the most recently completed financial year ended September 30, 2019 and to the end of the month prior to the date of this AIF.
+The following table sets forth certain information regarding the sale of Shares during the most recently completed financial year ended September 30, 2020 and to the end of the month prior to the date of this AIF.
+Shares and Broker Warrants issued on December 16, 2020 in connection with the 2020 Offering are also shown in the table below.